EoinLyng/PowerShell/README.md

 The PowerShell files from the exercises are stored in the GitHub repository PowerShell in a directory call PowerShell Files.

 #### Conclusion ###
-Both methods worked and and successfully updated however Gitflow was more complex and probably suits a larger development team working on larger projects.
+Both methods worked and successfully updated however Gitflow was more complex and probably suits a larger development team working on larger projects.